Surgery to remove stomach cancer

 If only part of your stomach is removed you will need to eat small amounts of food more often at first.
 But your remaining stomach will gradually stretch so that you can eat more at a time.

 If you've had most or all of your stomach removed, you may eventually be able to eat normally again, but this may take some months.
 You will also need to have injections of vitamin B12 for the rest of your life to prevent anaemia and nerve problems.
-There is information about diet after stomach surgery in the living with stomach cancer section.
+We have information about diet after stomach surgery.

 For a while before or after stomach surgery you may need to have liquid food directly into your bowel.
-There is information about this type of nutritional support in our section on coping physically with cancer.
+We have information about this type of nutritional support.
 You will have information about this from your dietician and clinical nurse specialist.

 It is common to have diarrhoea for some months after stomach surgery.
 This can be very upsetting and you may feel weak for a time.
-There is information about coping with diarrhoea in the living with stomach cancer section.
+You can read more about coping with diarrhoea.

 Question about cancer?
 Contact our information nurse team